-The legal definition for "tangible personal property" is "personal property that can be seen, weighed, measured, felt, or touched or that is perceptible to the senses.
+"Tangible personal property" is personal property that can be seen, weighed, measured, felt, or touched or that is perceptible to the senses.
 See Tax Code Section 151.009, "Tangible Personal Property."

-A person or a retailer is engaged in business in Texas if any of the following apply:
+You are engaged in business in Texas if any of the following statements apply:

 You can apply for a sales tax permit using our Texas Online Sales Tax Registration Application System, or print AP-201, Texas Application for Sales and Use Tax Permit (PDF) from the Texas Sales and Use Tax Forms webpage and mail it to the Comptroller’s office at:Comptroller of Public Accounts

-Each seller must have a tax permit for each active place of business.
-A place of business is an established outlet, office or location that the seller, the seller's agent or employee operates to receive orders for taxable items.
-If you have multiple places of business, you will receive separate permits for each business location displaying the same taxpayer identification number, but with separate outlet numbers.
+As a seller, you must have a tax permit for each active place of business.
+A place of business is an established outlet, office or location that the seller, the seller's agent or employee operates to receive three or more orders for taxable items in a calendar year.
+If you have multiple active places of business, you will receive separate permits for each business location with the same taxpayer identification number but with separate outlet numbers.

-No. A permit is valid only for the person to whom it was issued and only for the business at the address shown on the permit.
+A permit is valid only for the person to whom it was issued and only for the business at the address shown on the permit.
 It cannot be transferred from one owner to another.
 For additional information on buying an existing business, see the Buying, Selling, or Discontinuing a Business section of this FAQs webpage.

 Yes.
-The new owner must obtain a permit if there are any changes in ownership.
-If you are a sole proprietor and you incorporate your business, or you form a partnership or limited liability company, because this is considered a change of ownership.
-For example, if you operate a business as a sole proprietor, but decide to incorporate, the corporation will have to obtain a new permit for the business, even though you may operate the business as an officer of the corporation.
+Your business needs a new permit if there are any changes in ownership.
+If you are a sole proprietor and you incorporate your business, or you form a partnership or limited liability company, this is considered a change of ownership.
+For example, if you operate a business as a sole proprietor but decide to incorporate, the corporation will have to obtain a new permit for the business, even though you may operate the business as an officer of the corporation.
 You also must close the sole proprietor sales tax permit if it is no longer needed.

-Your permit is valid only as long as you are actively engaged in business as a seller.
-If you are no longer conducting business, you should close the business location and return your permit to the Comptroller for cancellation.
+Your permit is valid only if you are actively engaged in business as a seller.
+If you are no longer conducting business, you should close the business location and return your permit to the Comptroller’s office for cancellation.
 Likewise, the Comptroller’s office may cancel your permit if it finds that you are no longer engaged in business as a seller.

-When you apply for a sales and use tax permit, we may be able to inform you of other taxes, licenses or fees for which your business might be responsible, but it’s your responsibility to determine what taxes, licenses, or fees (federal, state or local) your business must report and/or pay.
+When you apply for a sales and use tax permit, we may be able to inform you of other taxes, licenses or fees for which your business might be responsible; but it is ultimately your responsibility to determine what taxes, licenses or fees (federal, state or local) your business must report or pay.

 Yes.
-Your records may be audited to determine whether you have paid the correct amount of tax.
-The audit may determine that you owe tax, that you are entitled to a refund or that you have paid the correct amount.
+Your records may be audited to determine whether you have collected and paid the correct amount of tax.
+The audit may determine that you owe tax, that you are entitled to a refund of overpaid taxes or that you have paid the correct amount.
 In general, you may be audited in four-year intervals; thus, you are required to keep records for a minimum of four years.
 See the Keeping Records section of this FAQs webpage.

 The Comptroller’s office receives requests each week for a list of businesses that have been issued new sales tax permits.
 This is public information, and our office is required by law to provide the requested public information, including the permittee’s telephone number.
-Please keep in mind:
+Please keep the following in mind: